CodeYourFuture/curriculum/content/js1/blocks/ordinal/index.md

 {{<note title="📆 Using days of the month">}}

-Use ordinal numbers to write the dates of the following events:
+Use ordinal numbers to write the days of the month for the following events:

 a) Tomorrow
 b) A week from now